UIUCLibrary/Speedwagon/docs/source/getting_started.rst

 Installation
 ============

-There a number of ways to install Speedwagon, depending on your needs.
+There are a number of ways to install Speedwagon, depending on your needs.

 Installation on Windows
 -----------------------